Ravanger/nick-allen-portfolio-gatsby-frontend/README.md

   Nick Allen home page
 </h1>

-Note: You will need to get your own copy of the Colus font and drop it into src/static/fonts/Colus/Colus-Regular.\*
+Note: You will need to get your own copy of the Colus font and drop it into src/static/fonts/Colus/colus-regular-webfont.\* and import in your own css file.